Lerg/docs/content/extension/admob/_index.md

 ## Project Settings

-> To use this extension, open `game.project` and add an entry into the `dependencies` property:  `https://github.com/Lerg/extension-admob/archive/master.zip`.
+To use this extension, open `game.project` and add an entry into the `dependencies` property:  `https://github.com/Lerg/extension-admob/archive/master.zip`.
 Multiple items can be separated by a space character.

->
-> Then select `Project -> Fetch Libraries` to download the extension in your project.
+Then select `Project -> Fetch Libraries` to download the extension in your project.

-### Android Resources bug

->**Oops**, turns out there is a bug in Defold preventing the extension from building for Android when used as a remote dependency.
-Resources don’t get bundled.
->
-> As a workaround please download the extension from github https://github.com/Lerg/extension-admob/archive/master.zip and copy the admob directory into your project.
-And the extension has to be removed from the `dependencies` list if added already in game.project.

-`AndroidManifest.xml` has to be modified for full Android support.
-You can use the provided manifest file.
-[Download it](https://raw.githubusercontent.com/Lerg/extension-admob/master/AndroidManifest.xml) and put it into your project directory.
-Again, open `game.project` and scroll down to `android -> Manifest` option, select or paste path for the manifest file from the extension: `/AndroidManifest.xml`.

-Another file - `game.appmanifest` has to be added to the `game.project` file to tell Defold not to bundle it's own Google Play Services and Support libraries.
-This extension provides updated versions of these libraries.

-Again, [download it](https://raw.githubusercontent.com/Lerg/extension-admob/master/game.appmanifest) and put it into your project directory.
-Scroll down to `native_extension -> App Manifest` and select `/game.appmanifest`.
+For android builds to work, you must exclude Defold's Google Play Services jars, to do so open `game.project` and set `App Manifest` under `native_extension` to `/admob/ext.appmanifest`.

 ## Test Ads